ChiaPatricia/jia-xu/content/project/yelp/index.md

 ---
 title: "Yelp Challenge 2019"
 subtitle: "Yelp Inc. is an American company that develops the Yelp.com website and the Yelp mobile app, which publish crowd-sourced reviews about businesses.
 Yelp has made their data available to public and launched Yelp challenge.
 The dataset is a subset of our businesses, reviews, and user data in JSON format. "
-excerpt: "The goals are
-1) Try to identify important words associated with positive ratings and negative ratings.
-Collectively we have a sentiment analysis.
-2) To predict ratings using different methods."
+excerpt: "The goals in this study are 1) to identify important words associated with positive ratings and negative ratings, and 2) to predict ratings using different methods."
 date: 2022-03-30
 author: "Jia Xu"
 draft: false
 tags:
-  - hugo-site
+  - Project
 categories:
   - Machine Learning
   - R
+  - Data Mining
-  - Alzheimer's Disease
+  - Data Science
 # layout options: single or single-sidebar
 layout: single
 ---